-We’ve all had steamed crabs at some point.
-Pretty good stuff.
-But really, what does steam taste like?
-It cooking the crab, but that’s all.
-On the other hand, put some wood chips in a smoker box and let that flavor infuse into the tender white meat of Alaskan King Crab and I promise, you will never want to go back to the pale, wispy flavor of steam again.
+We’ve all had steamed crab at some point and although it can be tasty, wood chips can do a lot for its flavor.
+Put some wood chips in a smoker box and let the flavor infuse into the tender white meat of Alaskan King Crab there's a good chance you'll never want to go back to the pale, wispy flavor of steamed crab again.

-- Place wood chips in smoker box in pre-heated grill set up for indirect heat as per instructions of equipment being used and wait for smoke to begin.
+Place wood chips in smoker box in pre-heated grill set up for indirect heat as per instructions of equipment being used and wait for smoke to begin.
 A light blue smoke is desired rather than white smoke.
-(NOTE: Practice generating smoke in the method of choice prior to cooking – temperature of the grill and restricting air flow to the burning wood will be the primary way to control the quality of smoke.)

 Rinse crab legs under cold water to remove any icy glaze, pat dry with paper towels.

 Cut slits on one side of the shells to 'open up” strip in the shell to expose the meat.
 Quality kitchen shears will be the best tool for this job.